jun-lsh/demon-core-website/demon-core/content/post/edden_dump.md

     - $\frac{\text{number of thermal neutrons that do not leak from reactor}}{\text{number of thermal neutrons produced by all fissions}}$
     - The less leakage, the higher k is.

 Naturally, the less leakage from the reactor, the higher k is.
-This is intuitive: neutrons is what _limits_ the number of reactions which may occur in the first place: hence the less leakage there is from the reactor, the higher k will be.
+This is intuitive: neutrons are what _limit_ the number of reactions which may occur in the first place: hence the less leakage there is from the reactor, the higher k will be.

-All of these are pretty natural to see.

 # Section 2: The history of the demon core.
 (Context: The demon core was a 6.2kg sphere of plutonium-gallium.)